Illumina/strelka/docs/userGuide/installation.md

     bash ${STRELKA_INSTALL_PATH}/bin/runStrelkaSomaticWorkflowDemo.bash

-This script creates a `StrelkaSomaticDemoAnalysis` directory under the current working directory, runs the Strelka somatic worklfow on a small demo dataset, and compares the somatic small variant output to an expected result.
+This script creates a `StrelkaSomaticDemoAnalysis` directory under the current working directory, runs the Strelka somatic workflow on a small demo dataset, and compares the somatic small variant output to an expected result.
 A similar script is provided for the germline analysis workflow.